jonathanedgecombe/mithril/README.md

 # Mithril

 Mithril is an open source client wrapper for Old School RuneScape.
-Mithril provides additional features aimed at improving your gameplay experience.
-Mithril interacts with the runescape client solely through reflection and does not modify the game client bytecode in any way.
+Mithril provides additional features aimed at improving the gameplay experience.
+Mithril interacts with the RuneScape client solely through reflection and does not modify the game client bytecode in any way.

 # Features